angelariggs/angelariggs.github.io/_posts/2020-10-13-thirty-five-days.md

 ## Reason 2 - Silencing Dissent

-The reason that I never heard about any missed goals and why I wasn’t moved to a project team brings me to the second potential reason for being fired: that I was not fired because of challenges with the shared services model or my seniority, but because I was too outspoken on topics of safety, equity, and inclusion - and executive leadership felt threatened by it.
+The reason that I never heard about any missed goals and why I wasn’t moved to a project team brings me to the second potential reason for being laid off: that I was not laid off because of challenges with the shared services model or my seniority, but because I was too outspoken on topics of safety, equity, and inclusion - and executive leadership felt threatened by it.

 Like many companies in tech, Instrument went through a reckoning in the spring of 2020.
 One outcome of that reckoning was the acknowledgment that Instrument and executive leadership were failing their Black employees and failing to offer an inclusive, equitable environment where people felt safe and supported.